A shared law office space just might be what attorneys need to keep their referral stream flowing.

 One of the most important axioms in any referral relationship is to make sure the receiving attorney is good for the client!

 Reputation is everything in the practice of law.
-Issuing a referral is serious business because not only is your reputation on the line.
-Referrals can have an effect in the long run if both lawyers do not treat it with care.
+Issuing a referral is serious business because not only is your reputation on the line, but it can have an effect in the long run if both ends do not treat it with care.